VITAMIN D

 This activation of D3 to the hormone like substance calcitriol takes place in the liver and kidneys.
 We are increasingly hearing that as a nation, our liver health is poor due to an increasing regular alcohol intake and a high fat diet often found in ready meals.
 So this take home message would have to be plenty of sun but not so much sangria.

 Try instead adding some foods into the diet that help the liver such as antioxidant rich fruit and vegetables, particularly green leafy vegetables.
 Reduce alcohol aiming for at least three alcohol free days a week and drink plenty of water.
-Onions, garlic and eggs are also good onions eggsadditions to the diet as they are high in sulphur which is vital for liver function
+Onions, garlic and eggs are also good additions to the diet as they are high in sulphur which is vital for liver function

 Our diets need to be nutrient dense and full of variety to assure us of getting all that our body needs to function in balance.
 Vitamin D containing foods should be included but it is important to remember that our body finds it hard to absorb all the vitamin D foods contain and even the highest examples do not contain a lot.